 The International Development Concentration requires that a student successfully completes a total of at least six approved courses.
 These consist of:

-at least three additional courses are selected from among a list of electives approved for this Concentration.
+four additional courses are selected from among a list of electives approved for this Concentration.

 Students should balance a breadth of courses (e.g., taking at least one course in each of the three technical subfields) with a focus in a specific substantive area and development of a defined set of hard skills.
 Relevant courses are also offered by other MSFS Concentrations, as well as the School of Foreign Service, and ID students are encouraged to explore cross-cutting issues examined in complementary courses.